-Authorization of 12 months may be granted for members who have achieved or maintained a clinical benefit from Igirvo therapy (i.e., at least a 15% reduction in ALP level, ALP level less than 1.67 times upper limit of normal [ULN], total bilirubin less than or equal to ULN).
+Authorization of 12 months may be granted for members who have achieved or maintained a clinical benefit from Ocaliva therapy as evidenced by any of the following:

+- A. At least a 15% reduction in serum ALP level - B. Serum ALP level less than 1.67 times upper limit of normal (ULN) - C. Total bilirubin less than or equal to ULN